mayank-patel/mac-setup/readme.md

 Prerequisites

-- Install Xcode and the Xcode command line tools from the terminal
+- Install Xcode and the Xcode command line tools from the App Store.

 Installation